hckr-SY/Gen-AI-resume-Screener/README.md

 ollama pull mistral

-4. 🧠 Preprocess Job Descriptions (Optional)
+4. 🧠 Preprocess Job Descriptions

 Parse and cache all job descriptions from job_description.csv:

 python precompute_jds.py

-5. 📄 Preprocess Resumes (Optional)
+5. 📄 Preprocess Resumes

 Parse all resumes in data/allCV/ and insert them into the database: